byronpendason/byronpendason.github.io/young_penda.md

 Again, Penda lifted his blade and brought it down into another part of Wāse's neck.
 This he did several times until at last the ettin fell.

-Penda stood up over the beast, and decapitated the beast.
+Penda stood up over the beast, and decapitated him.
 He grabbed the head and lifted it high.
-The entire camp began to cheer.
+The entire camp began to cheer as Penda fell to the ground, losing consciousness.

 * * *